 - American Constitutional Law (Prof. Jamal Greene)

-- International Commercial Arbitration (Prof. George Bermann and Robert Smit)
+- Commercial Arbitration in a Global Economy (Prof. George Bermann and Robert Smit)

 - Negotiation Workshop (Prof. Alexandra Carter)